YozoraStar/UnixAssignment4/README.md

 # JerryHuynh_jsh170830
-Assignment 4, SE 3377.501 - C/C++ Programming in a UNIX Environment
+C/C++ Programming in a UNIX Environment